-The first of the two state of Washington lawsuits was filed on September 26, 2017, by immigration detainees against the Company in the U.S. District Court for the Western District of Washington.
-The second lawsuit was filed on September 20, 2017 by the State Attorney General against the Company in the Superior Court of the State of Washington for Pierce County, which the Company removed to the U.S. District Court for the Western District of Washington on October 9, 2017.
-The plaintiffs claimed that Washington State minimum wage laws should be enforced with respect to detainees who volunteer to participate in a VWP administered by GEO at the Northwest ICE Processing Center (the "Center") as required by the U.S. Department of Homeland Security under the terms of GEO's contract.
+The first of the two state of Washington lawsuits was filed on September 26, 2017 by immigration detainees against the Company in the U.S. District Court for the Western District of Washington.
+The second lawsuit was filed on September 20, 2017 by the State Attorney General against the Company in the Superior Court of the State of Washington for Pierce County, which the Company removed to the U.S. District Court for the Western District of Washington state minimum wage laws should be enforced with respect to detainees who volunteer to participate in a VWP administered by GEO at the Northwest ICE Processing Center (the "Center") as required by the U.S. Department of Homeland Security under the terms of GEO's contract.
 The Center houses persons in the custody of federal immigration authorities while the federal government is determining their immigration status.
 In October 2021, an unfavorable jury verdict and court judgment resulting in a combined \$23.2 million judgment entered against the Company in the retrial of the two cases, which judgment amounts were subsequently increased by a further award against the Company of attorney's fees, costs, and pre-judgment interest in the amount of \$12.7 million.
 Post judgment interest is accruing on these judgments in accordance with Washington law.
 The trial court has waived the necessity to post a supersedeas bond for the combined judgments and has stayed enforcement of the verdict and judgments while GEO's appeal to the U.S. Court of Appeals for the Ninth Circuit is pending.
-Oral argument before the Ninth Circuit was held on October 6, 2022.
+Oral argument was held on October 6, 2022.
+The case has been formally submitted to the three-judge panel for decision.
 On March 7, 2023, the Ninth Circuit certified certain state law questions to the Washington Supreme Court.
-Oral argument before the Washington Supreme Court is currently scheduled for October 17, 2023.

 In California, a class-action lawsuit was filed on December 19, 2017, by immigration detainees against the Company in the U.S. District Court Eastern Division of the Central District of California.
 The California lawsuit alleges violations of the state's minimum wage laws, violations of the TVPA and California's equivalent state statute, unjust enrichment, unfair competition and retaliation.
 The California court has certified a class of individuals who have been civilly detained at the Company's Adelanto Facility from December 19, 2014, until the date of final judgment.
-On March 31, 2022, the court entered a stay until the Ninth Circuit rules on the Washington cases.
+On March 31, 2022, the court entered a stay of the California case until the Ninth Circuit rules on the Washington cases.

 Current and former detainees of the Mesa Verde ICE Processing Center and the Golden State Annex ICE Processing Center filed a class action lawsuit on July 13, 2022, against the Company in the U.S. District Court for the Eastern District of California, Fresno Division.
 This lawsuit is similar to the cases in Colorado, Washington and California discussed above.
 The complaint alleges that federal detainees who volunteer to participate in the VWP at GEO's Mesa Verde and Golden State Annex ICE facilities are employees of GEO and entitled to the state's minimum wage.
 Plaintiffs also make claims for unfair competition, unjust enrichment, human trafficking, forced labor, California's Private Attorneys General Act and retaliation.
 GEO filed both a motion to stay the action pending the Ninth Circuit's decision in the Washington lawsuits and a motion to dismiss the action in its entirety.
-On July 10, 2023, the court entered a stay until the Ninth Circuit rules on the Washington cases.